mlcourses/lab-3-blog-post-group5_cs281/post.md

 3. Use Karnaugh Maps to design and optimize the circuit's logics.

-4. Use logisim to design and test a boolean circuit that combines the minimized functions for each LED segment.
+4. Use Logisim to design and test a boolean circuit that combines the minimized functions for each LED segment.

 5. Construct and test a voltage divider circuit using a potentiometer to generate analog input signals.